devanshi-shah11/devanshi-shah11/README.md

 ### Hi there 👋, I am Devanshi

-🎓 Pursing Masters in Information Management from University of Maryland, College Park (Class of 2023)
+🎓 Graduated with a Masters in Information Management with a focus in Data Science from University of Maryland, College Park (Class of 2023)

-🔭 Currently learning courseworks with a focus area in Data Analytics/Science

-💻 Worked as a Data Analyst
+🔭 Currently working as a Data Analyst for University of Maryland

 ⚡ Open to new experiences and learning opportunities

-##### I am currently looking for full time opportunities related to Analytics
+##### I am currently looking for full time opportunities related to Analytics/Science

 🛠 Programming Languages & Tools-